 Phlebotomists often explain the procedure gently to patients in order to calm their nerves.
 Sometimes, they also have to care for patients who have an adverse reaction after their blood is drawn.

 Types of Phlebotomy Skills

 Phlebotomists require a wide variety of skills.
 Some of these are hard skills, such as knowing how to perform certain medical procedures and dexterity for using equipement efficiently.
 Others are soft skills, such as compassion for anxious patients.

 Attention to Detail

 Phlebotomists usually have a constant flow of patients throughout the day.
-They need to be precise when drawing blood, labeling samples and keeping track of samples.
+They need to be precise when drawing blood and labeling and keeping track of samples.

 Phlebotomists need to be able to clearly explain procedures to patients, and listen to their questions and concerns.
 Many patients will be nervous, so clearly explaining what is going to happen will put patients at ease.
-Verbal communication skills are therefore critical.
+Strong verbal communication skills are critical.

 Most hospitals and doctors’ offices require phlebotomists to enter patient and specimen information in a medical record database on the computer.
 Having data entry skills and experience is a big plus for a phlebotomist.

 - Computer Skills